skarlekar/smart-quora/README.md

 ### Ask a Question
 To ask a question:
 1. Point your browser to home page of Smart Quora: http://your-host-name:8081/index.html
-2. In the form _Get Answers To Your Own Questions_, enter a reward amount, due date for the question to b
+2. In the form _Get Answers To Your Own Questions_, enter a reward amount, due date for the question to be answered by in 24-hour format in the _Due_ field, your question in the _Ask A Question_ field and click the
 ### Provide an Answer or Vote for the Best Answer

 ### Award an Answer